 - CBD Can Get You High

-Once again, this is a widely held myth because of the fact that CBD is extracted from the marijuana plant.
+Once again, this is a widely held myth because of the fact that CBD products, like CBD oil and CBD gummies, are extracted from the marijuana plant.

 Here’s what you need to know: cannabidiol is a non-psychoactive cannabinoid.
 In other words, it doesn’t have the power to alter your mental state.